 Step 4.
 Dip each berry in melted chocolate.
 Swirl the berry around in the melted chocolate, covering it in a layer of chocolate almost to the top.
 Let chocolate drip off and scrape off excess against edge of bowl.

-Place the dipped strawberry on a tray lined with parchment or waxed paper.
+Place the dipped strawberry on a tray lined with parchment paper or a silicone mat.

 Step 5.
 Add toppings, if desired.
 While the chocolate is still wet, roll the berry in toppings or sprinkle them on.